ncoghlan/misc/notes/python3/questions_and_answers.rst

 Each one was justified (at least at the time) on the basis of making the language either easier to learn or easier to use.

-With the benefit of hindsight, several of these other changes would probably have been better avoided (especially the renaming ones), but even in those cases at least seemed like a good idea at the time and now internal backwards compatibility requirements within the Python 3.x series mean it isn't worth the hassle of changing them back.
+With the benefit of hindsight, a number of these other changes would probably have been better avoided (especially some of the renaming ones), but even those cases at least seemed like a good idea at the time.
+At this point, internal backwards compatibility requirements within the Python 3.x series mean it isn't worth the hassle of changing them back, especially given the existence of the `six`_ compatibility project and other third party modules that support both Python 2 and Python 3 (for example, the ``requests`` package is an excellent alternative to using the low level ``urllib`` interfaces directly, even though ``six`` does provide appropriate cross-version compatible access through the ``six.moves.urllib`` namespace).

 When can we expect Python 3 to be the obvious choice for new projects?